-But that symmetry isn't what lands it in the echinoderm (Greek for "spiny skin") group.
-Indeed, live sand dollars (unlike their dead, relatively smooth counterparts) feature an endoskeleton that's covered by a layer of spiny skin, according to Leah Biery, director of communications at Sanibel Sea School in Sanibel, Florida.
-"The skeleton, or test, is composed of bony plates of calcium carbonate called ossicles, held together by connective tissue," she emails.
+Indeed, live sand dollars (unlike their deceased, relatively smooth counterparts) feature an endoskeleton that's covered by a layer of spiny skin, according to Leah Biery, who was director of communications at Sanibel Sea School in Sanibel, Florida, when we spoke to her in 2019.
+"The skeleton, or test, is composed of bony plates of calcium carbonate called ossicles, held together by connective tissue," she emailed.
 "They have no brain, just a simple nerve ring."

 But what is it that makes a sand dollar alive?
 While we're used to living things sporting legs, wings or some other obvious transportation method, live sand dollars have a far more subtle way of getting around — a water vascular system.